NEXUMCLUB/.github/profile/README.md

 **Nexum Club** is the official technology club of **The Khaitan School**.

 We bring together students interested in technology, programming, design, AI, and everything in between.
-The club is a place to learn from each other, work on ideas, and get hands-on with technology o[...]
+The club is a place to learn from each other, work on ideas, and get hands-on with technology

 ---